-Let’s celebrate Migratory Bird Day!
-Join Greenbelt Land Trust and Chintimini Wildlife Center for a special kid-friendly bird walk at Bald Hill Farm conservation area.
+Let’s celebrate World Migratory Bird Day!
+Join Greenbelt Land Trust, Chintimini Wildlife Center, and Environment for the Americas for a special kid-friendly bird walk at Bald Hill Farm conservation area.
 We’ll identify birds, tour a wildlife habitat restoration site created by local 3rd-graders, and learn about the Willamette-Laja partnership that links bird conservation between Oregon and Mexico.
 Hands-on activities for kids include stewarding plants for bird habitat and making a bird-themed craft to take home.
-There will also be special appearances by live Chintimini bird ambassadors!
+There will also be special appearances by LIVE Chintimini bird ambassadors!
+Se habla español.

 For more information or to RSVP for this free, family-friendly event, email Rebecca.
 Space is limited.
 Additional details and directions will be provided upon registering.

 This event is brought to you by Greenbelt Land Trust, Chintimini Wildlife Center, Hike it Baby, and Environment for the Americas.
 Project partners are Marys River Watershed Council and the Institute for Applied Ecology.
 This event is part of Natural Areas Celebration Week.